filgusto/rosiChallenge-sbai2019/README.md

 $ roscore
 $ vrep
 ```
-Open the scene in `<rosi_defy>/cenas/` and play it.
+Open the scene `<rosi_defy>/vrep_content/challenge_scenario.ttt` in V-REP and play it.
 You should be able to see the simulator topics being published with `rostopic list`.

 Additionally, if you have a joystick, you can run the `rosi_joy.py` example node to see how the communication with the robot works.

 **NOTICE** that you have to run the `roscore` **ALWAYS** before `vrep` in order to work.
 If you stop ROS master, you have to close V-REP and run it all again.